Tractatus Logico-Philosophicus: Proposition 6.N

-There are three primarily dialectical approaches to solving this paradox 1) the traditionalist, or Ineffable-Truths View; 2) the resolute, 'new Wittgenstein', or Not-All-Nonsense View; 3) the No-Truths-At-All View.
+There are three primarily dialectical approaches to solving this paradox: 1) the traditionalist, or Ineffable-Truths View; 2) the resolute, 'new Wittgenstein', or Not-All-Nonsense View; 3) the No-Truths-At-All View.
 The traditionalist approach to resolving this paradox is to hold that Wittgenstein accepted that philosophical statements could not be made, but that nevertheless, by appealing to the distinction between saying and showing, that these truths can be communicated by showing.
-On the resolute reading, some of the propositions of the Tractatus are withheld from self-application, they are not themselves nonsense, but point out the nonsensical nature of the Tractatus.
-This view often appeals to the so-called 'frame' of the Tractatus, comprising the preface and propositions 6.54.
+On the resolute reading, some of the propositions of the Tractatus are withheld from self-application; they are not themselves nonsense but point out the nonsensical nature of the Tractatus.
+This view often appeals to the so-called "frame" of the Tractatus, comprising the preface and propositions 6.54.
 The No-Truths-At-All View states that Wittgenstein held the propositions of the Tractatus to be ambiguously both true and nonsensical, at once.
 While the propositions could not be, by self-application of the attendant philosophy of the Tractatus, true (or even sensical), it was only the philosophy of the Tractatus itself that could render them so.
 This is presumably what made Wittgenstein compelled to accept the philosophy of the Tractatus as specially having solved the problems of philosophy.
 It is the philosophy of the Tractatus, alone, that can solve the problems.
 Indeed, the philosophy of the Tractatus is for Wittgenstein, on this view, problematic only when applied to itself.

 At the end of the text Wittgenstein uses an analogy from Arthur Schopenhauer and compares the book to a ladder that must be thrown away after it has been climbed.

 Proposition 7

 As the last line in the book, proposition 7 has no supplementary propositions.
-It ends the book with the proposition "Whereof one cannot speak, thereof one must be silent" (Wovon man nicht sprechen kann, darüber muss man schweigen).
+It ends the book with the proposition, in the C. K. Ogden translation, "Whereof one cannot speak, thereof one must be silent" (Wovon man nicht sprechen kann, darüber muss man schweigen).